robric/wiki-contrail-controller/Contrail:-Project-Overview.md

 4. Why is 'xyz' feature supported on Ubuntu but not on CentOS?

    In general all contrail networking feature are supported on both platforms.
-Some of features specific to JuniperOpenstack distribution are only qualified on Ubuntu.
+Some of features specific to Contrail Cloud distribution are only qualified on Ubuntu.
 This is mainly to reduce the test matrix.
 The missing features can be integrated on CentOS as well starting from Open Source code.
 An example of such feature is 'Openstack HA'.

-5. Why did Juniper chose Ubuntu as opposed to CentOS for JuniperOpenstack?
+5. Why did Juniper chose Ubuntu as opposed to CentOS for Contrail Cloud?

    This is mainly because CentOS kernel version for long time was quite old.
 After CentOS 7.0 is out this concern is no longer there.
 So, depending on interest, JuniperOpenstack could be productized on CentOS as well.

-6. Why does Juniper distribute OpenStack packages with JuniperOpenstack on CentOS too?
+6. Why does Juniper distribute OpenStack packages with Contrail Cloud on CentOS too?

 	For CentOS we distribute minimal working openstack pakcages so CentOS version of Contrail could be deployed for POCs.
 CentOS customers should deploy only the 'Contrail' packages from the bundle.

-6. What are high level content of JuniperOpenstack distribution.
+6. What are high level content of Contrail Cloud distribution.
 How can I get those?

-	JuniperOpenstack distribution is available from Juniper.
+	Contrail Cloud distribution is available from Juniper.
 If you are interested in evaluation, pl get in touch with the support team.
 The bundle includes provisioning scripts, contrail and openstack packages qualified by Juniper.
 Also, all the dependent package to install these on base OS version (CentOS or Ubuntu) is included.
 For more details on installation please refer to [http://techwiki.juniper.net](http://techwiki.juniper.net/Documentation/Contrail).

-7. Can I only deploy Contrail packages from JuniperOpenstack bundle?
+7. Can I only deploy Contrail packages from Contrail cloud bundle?

      Yes, abosoltely.
 Many of our customer have live deployment on Contrail packages.
 Customers are free to chose alternate solutions/sources for non networking features included in JuniperOpenstack.